The purpose of the foresight study is to assist in developing an internationally challenging Dutch roadmap for ‘Large-scale Research Facilities'.

 The committee is now reviewing the proposals and assessing their suitability for the Agenda for Large-scale Research Facilities.

-The Academy expects to present the Agenda for Large-scale Research Facilities in October 2016.
+The Academy presented the Agenda for Large-scale Research Facilities in October 2016.